iProjects/soft_books_sacco/README.md

   - **Unlimited Capacity**: Supports an unlimited number of members and users.
   - **Client/Server Architecture**: A desktop application built with **C\# Windows Forms** connects to a central **Microsoft SQL Server database** for secure, multi-user access.
+  - **Modular Design**: The system comprises various integrated modules that function interdependently as a collective resource planning tool.
+These include:
+      - **Authentication**: Manages user logins and permissions.
+      - **Administrator**: Provides a control panel for system managers to handle user accounts, roles, and settings.
+      - **Customer**: A central hub for member management, including registration and profile tracking.
+      - **Data Access Layer**: Separates application logic from the database, handling all data communication.
+      - **Database Administration**: Administrative tools for database backup, restore, and user management.
+      - **Loans**: Automates the entire loan life cycle, including applications, interest calculations, and repayment tracking.
+      - **Reports**: Generates a comprehensive suite of financial and operational reports in **PDF** and **Excel** formats.
+      - **Savings**: Manages member savings, share contributions, and dividend disbursements.
+      - **Search**: Provides powerful search functionality to quickly locate members, loans, or transactions.
+      - **Tellers**: Manages daily cash transactions, including member deposits and withdrawals.
   - **Member & Loan Management**: Streamlines the processes of member registration, savings, and loan management.
-The system automatically calculates interest, tracks repayments, and manages outstanding balances.
-  - **Automated Reporting**: Instantly generates all transactional reports and financial statements, eliminating the need for manual work.
-Reports are produced in **PDF format** for easy portability and sharing.
+  - **Automated Reporting**: Instantly generates all transactional reports and financial statements, eliminating manual work.
-  - **Flexible Accounting**: The system provides a **flexible chart of accounts**, allowing users to define their own general ledger codes and accounts.
+  - **Flexible Accounting**: The system provides a flexible chart of accounts, allowing users to define their own general ledger codes.
   - **Versatile Use**: Ideal for in-house use, hosted environments, or for accountants representing multiple client organizations.
-It is tailored to meet the needs of various groups, including SACCOs, welfare groups, and chamas.

 -----